-The only thin capitalisation rule limits the tax deduction for interest paid on a loan (for corporate income tax purposes) to the portion of interest paid on the loan not exceeding four times the company's net assets (i.e. a debt/equity ratio of 4:1).
+The only thin capitalisation rule limits the tax deduction for interest paid on a loan (for corporate income tax purposes) to the portion of interest paid on the loan not exceeding four times the company's net assets (i.e. a debt-to-equity ratio of 4:1).
 The rule applies to all loans taken, except for short-term loans (payable within less than one year).
 It does not apply to banks, finance leases or insurance companies.
+Additionally, effective from 1 January 2018, in case of loans and funding from related parties, the "net interest expense" will be considered deductible up to 30% of EBITDA (Earnings Before Interest, Tax, Depreciation and Amortisation).
+The taxpayer has the right to carry forward the non-deducted part of the interest and claim its tax deductibility in the subsequent periods, except when the taxpayer's ownership has changed by more than 50%.